How can we encourage gratitude for kids? Let’s jump right in . . .

 I Thessalonians 5:16-18

-My daughter Ashley, asks her four-year-old each night what she is thankful for.
+My daughter Ashley, asks her five-year-old and two-year-old each night what they are thankful for.
 Then, they pray, thanking God for whatever was said.
 It’s really that simple.
 If you are keeping a things to be grateful for list, you can use it as you pray and thank God.

 Pray Without Ceasing!